What MCP is

 breadbox://report-format | Templates and formatting rules for agent-submitted reports; editable from the MCP Settings page |

 breadbox://overview resource gives the agent ambient context about your household’s financial state without requiring a round-trip tool call.
-An agent that reads it first knows how many accounts you have, which providers are connected, and roughly what your recent spending looks like — before it asks a single question.
+An agent that reads it first knows how big the dataset is, whether it’s currently in sync, and what’s open in the review backlog — before it asks a single question.

 What agents can do